w3f/polkadot-wiki/docs/learn/learn-staking.md

 {{ kusama: <RPC network="kusama" path="consts.staking.maxNominations" defaultValue={24}/> :kusama }}
 validators as trusted validator candidates.
-The action of nominating consists in a) locking or bonding tokens (stake) on chain, and 2) nominate a set validator candidates to whom the stake will be allocated.
-Such stake is used to increase the amount of tokens held by such candidates, increasing their chance of being selected by the [election algorithm](learn-phragmen.md) for block production during a specific `era`.
+The action of nominating consists in a) locking or bonding tokens (stake) on chain, and 2) nominate a set validator candidates to whom the stake will be allocated. {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} uses tools ranging from election theory to game theory to discrete optimization, to develop an efficient validator selection process that offers fair representation and security, thus avoiding uneven power and influence among validators.
+The election algorithm used by {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} bases on the Proportional Justified Representation (PJR) method called [Phragmen](learn-phragmen.md).
+For more information about PJR methods visit [this](https://research.web3.foundation/en/latest/polkadot/NPoS/1.%20Overview.html?highlight=proportional%20justified%20representation#) research article.

+The stake from nominators is used to increase the amount of tokens held by such candidates, increasing their chance of being selected by the election algorithm for block production during a specific `era`.
 An era is a period of time of {{ polkadot: 24 hours :polkadot }}{{ kusama: 6 hours :kusama }} during which an `active set` of validators is producing blocks and performing other actions on chain.
 This means that not all validators are in the active set, and such set changes between eras.
 Each era is divided into 6 epochs or `sessions` during which validators are assigned as block producers to